CodeZhangBorui/VeloUtils/README.md

 2. Start up the Velocity server.
 3. Grant operators the `velocityutils.admin` permission.
 4. Edit the `/plugins/velocityutils/config.yml` file to enable/disable/configure features.
-5. If you change the status of a feature, you will need to restart the server for the changes to take effect.
+5. If you enable or disable a feature, you will need to restart the server for the changes to take effect.
 6. Use the `/velocityutils reload` command to reload the configuration.

 ## Wiki

 Working

+## License

+This project is licensed under the [MIT License](https://opensource.org/license/MIT).